Ar1veeee/backend-golang-puspa/docs/api.md

 ## Overview

 This is a RESTful API built with Go (Golang) using the Gin framework, GORM for database operations, and JWT for authentication.
-The API provides user management and authentication services with a clean, layered architecture.
+The API provides user management and authentication services with a clean, layered architecture following clean architecture principles.

 ## Base URL